MuhXd/Pfe-Docs/docs/Pfe/Main.md

 	Lib:Survive(Player)
 end
 ```
-> For more examples and detailed information on moveWater function, you can refer to the [Lib.Survive documentation](Pfe/Survive.md)
+> For more examples and detailed information on Survive function, you can refer to the [Lib.Survive documentation](Pfe/Survive.md)

 ### Lib.Camlock Example
 - if the _Water1 is in intro lock camera to it